dadi/docs/_src/api/concepts/upload.md

 ---
 title: Uploading Media
-excerpt: Configure your API to accept file uploads, and store your file-based content with your text-based content
+excerpt: Accept file uploads, and store your file-based content with your text-based content
 order: 9
 ---